valkey-io/valkey-doc/docs/connect/cli.md

 different latency figures.
 This mode is enabled using the `--latency-dist`
 option:

-    $ redis-cli --latency-dist
+    $ valkey-cli --latency-dist
     (output not displayed, requires a color terminal, try it!)

-There is another pretty unusual latency tool implemented inside `redis-cli`.
+There is another pretty unusual latency tool implemented inside `valkey-cli`.
-It does not check the latency of a Redis instance, but the latency of the computer running `redis-cli`.
+It does not check the latency of a Valkey instance, but the latency of the computer running `valkey-cli`.
 This latency is intrinsic to the kernel scheduler, the hypervisor in case of virtualized instances, and so forth.

-Redis calls it *intrinsic latency* because it's mostly opaque to the programmer.
+Valkey calls it *intrinsic latency* because it's mostly opaque to the programmer.
-If the Redis instance has high latency regardless of all the obvious things that may be the source cause, it's worth to check what's the best your system can do by running `redis-cli` in this special mode directly in the system you are running Redis servers on.
+If the Valkey instance has high latency regardless of all the obvious things that may be the source cause, it's worth to check what's the best your system can do by running `valkey-cli` in this special mode directly in the system you are running Valkey servers on.

-By measuring the intrinsic latency, you know that this is the baseline, and Redis cannot outdo your system.
+By measuring the intrinsic latency, you know that this is the baseline, and Valkey cannot outdo your system.
 In order to run the CLI in this mode, use the `--intrinsic-latency <test-time>`.
 Note that the test time is in seconds and dictates how long the test should run.

-    $ ./redis-cli --intrinsic-latency 5
+    $ ./valkey-cli --intrinsic-latency 5
     Max latency so far: 1 microseconds.
     Max latency so far: 7 microseconds.
     Max latency so far: 9 microseconds.